CRMSB/PAPER_subspace_MESE/docs/src/building_basis.md

 f
 ```

-# Calibration basis
+# Calibration subspace

 ```@docs
 basis_calibration
 ```
-The calibration basis reconstructs low-resolution images from a center area.
+The calibration subspace reconstructs low-resolution images from a fully sampled area of the k-space.

-You can generate the basis from the acquired accelerated acquisition with a crop_size equal to the size of the calibration data.
+You can generate the subspace from the acquired accelerated acquisition with the parameter `crop_size` equal to the size of the fully sampled area of the k-space.

-But you can also generate the basis from a different fully acquisition.
+But you can also generate the subspace from a different fully acquisition (for example on a control acquisition)

 ```julia
 b = BrukerFile("path/to/dataset")